sathishcse237/E-COMMERCE_CAD_PROJECT/README.md

 <h3>How to run </h3>

-	1. Download the folder in ypur local Directory
+	1. Download the folder in your local Directory
 	2. Run main.py
 	3. It will Create a Local Server and the Application is Implemented.